junxit/us-congress-bills-116/metadata.md

 - 2019-06-18 — Introduced in House
 - 2019-06-18 — Introduced in House
 - 2019-06-18 — Referred to the House Committee on Homeland Security.
+- 2019-06-25 — Referred to the Subcommittee on Oversight, Management, and Accountability.
+- 2019-07-17 — Committee Consideration and Mark-up Session Held.
+- 2019-07-17 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2019-07-17 — Subcommittee on Oversight, Management, and Accountability Discharged.
+- 2019-08-27 — Placed on the Union Calendar, Calendar No. 146.
+- 2019-08-27 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+116-188.
+- 2019-08-27 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+116-188.